-The net tangible book value of our common stock as of December 31, 1999 was negative \$68.2 million, or negative \$.50 per share.
-Net tangible book value per share before the offering has been determined by dividing net tangible book value (total book value of tangible assets less total liabilities) by the number of shares of common stock outstanding at December 31, 1999.
-After giving effect to the sale of our common stock in this offering, at an assumed initial public offering price of \$ per share, and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us, the adjusted net tangible book value as of December 31, 1999 would have been million, or per share.
-This represents an \$ increase in net tangible book value per share of to existing stockholders and dilution in net tangible book value per share of to new investors who purchase shares in the offering.
+The net tangible book value of our common stock as of December 31, 1999 was negative \$297.9 million, or negative \$2.18 per share.
+Net tangible book value per share before the offering has been determined by dividing net tangible book value (total book value of tangible assets less total liabilities, minority interests in consolidated subsidiaries and redeemable preferred stock) by the number of shares of common stock outstanding at December 31, 1999.
+After giving effect to the sale of our common stock in this offering, at an assumed initial public offering price of \$16.00 per share, and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us, the adjusted net tangible book value as of December 31, 1999 would have been \$143.2 million, or \$.86 per share.
+This represents an increase in net tangible book value per share of \$3.04 to existing stockholders and dilution in net tangible book value per share of \$15.14 to new investors who purchase shares in the offering.
 The following table illustrates this per share dilution:

-- 10,051,333 shares of common stock issuable upon the exercise of options outstanding at February 15, 2000, at an exercise price of \$1.50 per share, under our 1999 Founders Stock Option Plan; - shares of common stock issuable upon the exercise of options granted after February 15, 2000, at an average exercise price of \$ per share, under our 1999 Founders Stock Option Plan; and - 6,025,333 shares of common stock reserved for future issuance under our 1999 Founders Stock Option Plan, our 2000 Stock Incentive Plan and our 2000 Employee Stock Purchase Plan.
+- 10,051,333 shares of common stock issuable upon the exercise of options outstanding at February 15, 2000, at an exercise price of \$1.50 per share, under our 1999 Founders Stock Option Plan; - 4,205,948 shares of common stock issuable upon the exercise of options granted after February 15, 2000, at an exercise price per share equal to the public offering price, under our 1999 Founders Stock Option Plan and our 2000 Stock Incentive Plan; - 8,819,385 additional shares of common stock reserved for future issuance under our 2000 Stock Incentive Plan and our 2000 Employee Stock Purchase Plan; and - long-term debt under our senior bank facilities of \$200 million incurred on April 3, 2000 to finance our acquisition of Cherry Semiconductor.

-The following table sets forth, on the adjusted basis described above, as of December 31, 1999, the difference between the number of shares of common stock purchased, the total consideration paid, and the average price per share paid by the existing stockholders and by investors purchasing shares in this offering, based upon an assumed initial public offering price of \$ per share, before deducting estimated underwriting discounts and commissions and estimated offering expenses:
+The following table sets forth, on the adjusted basis described above, as of December 31, 1999, the difference between the number of shares of common stock purchased, the total consideration paid, and the average price per share paid by the existing stockholders and by investors purchasing shares in this offering, based upon an assumed initial public offering price of \$16.00 per share, before deducting estimated underwriting discounts and commissions and estimated offering expenses:

-Assumed initial public offering price per share Net tangible book value per share as of December 31, 1999 \$(.50) Increase in net tangible book value per share attributable to new investors

-Adjusted net tangible book value per share after this offering

-Dilution per share to new investors
+Assumed initial public offering price per share Net tangible book value per share as of December 31, 1999 Increase in net tangible book value per share attributable to new \$(2.18) \$16.00 investors 3.04 Adjusted net tangible book value per share after this offering .
+86 Dilution per share to new investors \$15.14